makrai/notes/deFrancis89-chinese-writing.md

 |Total	              |977	          |9,353        |48,641       |

 * The traditional view summarized above has been challenged by Boodberg 1937+
-  * two main points
-    * failure of many people, sinologists included, to realize the importance of SP characters because of neglecting or minimizing the phonetic contribution of the p element and exaggerating the semantic contribution of the the S element
+  * failure to realize the importance of SP characters because of
+    * neglecting or minimizing the phonetic contribution of the p element and
+    * exaggerating the semantic contribution of the the S element
-    * especially with those characters traditionally classified under the "compound indicative principle."
+  * especially with those characters traditionally classified under the "compound indicative principle"
-      * The majority of these characters are in reality SP characters.
-Indeed,
+    * The majority of these characters are in reality SP characters
-      * apart from "a few exceptional cases " there is simply no such thing as
+    * only "a few exceptional cases"
-      * reiterated by another scholar, William G. Boltz, who has also done
+    * reiterated by another scholar, William G. Boltz (1986)
-      * "Characters were not invented by just putting together two or more elements based on their semantic values alone.
-At least of one of the components must have had a phonetic function" (Boltz 1986:428).
+      * "Characters were not invented by just putting together two or more elements based on their semantic values alone
+      * At least of one of the components must have had a phonetic function"

-* Boodberg's "few exceptional cases" include chiefly single characters of clearly pictographic origin.
-There are at most only a few hundred of these,
+* Boodberg's "few exceptional cases" include chiefly single characters of clearly pictographic origin
+  * at most only a few hundred
-  * the number has not increased for some two millennia.
-These simple
+  * the number has not increased for some two millennia
-  * examples appear in figure 17, comprise only about one percent of the total number of Chinese characters
+  * examples appear in figure 17, comprise only about one percent of the total
-  * majority examples in figure 18, are
+  * majority examples in figure 18

-  * phonetic element (ie, one of the 895 syllabic elements in the "Soothill Syllabary"), and an added
+  * phon element: one of the 895 syllabic elements in the "Soothill Syllabary"
-  * semantic element (ie, one of the 214 elements traditionally called radicals or keys).
+  * sem element: one of the 214 elements traditionally called radicals or keys

-* eg1 míng 'bright.'
-He rejects the traditional approach which begins with a
+* eg1 míng 'bright'
   * he starts by assuming definite spoken words related to the meaning
   * existence of an earlier form of the character for míng 'bright' (Morohashi 1955-1960) that I present below in juxtaposition with the later version: ming 明

-  * In both cases the element 'moon' on the right-hand side of the characters is a semantic determinative
+  * In both cases the element 'moon' on the right side is a sem determinative
   * The element on the left-hand side
     * of the first character is originally a picture of a window, with a pronunciation related to míng.
 In short, the present character